ghostiek/CICD-Presentation/GitBasics/git.md

 To actually switch branches you need to run `git checkout development`.
 Now any changes we make on this branch will leave our main branch unaffected.

 We can test this. `touch experimental_work.py`, `git add .`, `git commit -m "Adding new python script"`.
 We can see in `git log` and running `ls` (our working directory) that things have changed.
-We can even run `git diff main` to see that the branches do differ!
+We can even run `git diff main` to see all the changes between the two branches.

-Lets do a sanity check and revert back to main. `git checkout main` and then run `git log` and `ls` we see that none of the changes happened!
+Lets do a sanity check and switch branches back to main. `git checkout main` and then run `git log` and `ls` we see that none of the changes happened!

-Lets say our work looks good and we are now interested in modifying the code on our main branch locally.
+Lets say our work on the development branch looks good and we are now interested in implementing our changes into the local main branch.
 We can merge as such. `git merge development`.

 Now we can see running `git log` that those changes did get made on our main branch.